-COUR COURSE OUTCOMES Upon s Cognitive Level CO1 Determine the cell constant and conductance of solutions. К3 CO2 Prepare advanced polymer Bakelite materials.
+COUR SE OUTCOMES Upon s Upon successful completion of the course, the student will be able to: CO1 CO1 Determine the cell constant and conductance of solutions.
+CO2 Prepare advanced polymer Bakelite materials.
 K2 CO3 Estimate the given amount of dissolved compounds in a solution by using volumetric analysis and preparation of Nano particles К3 CO4 Analyze the IR spectra of some organic compounds.
 K4 CO5 Determine the concentration of different metal ions present in water by compelxo metric titrations.
 K2